Top 10 Best Star Wars Movies

-Even though I love all Star Wars movies in a different way, this one has to do it for me.
-From the nonstop action to the raw emotion this movie brings it just can't be beat.
-In this movie you could see & feel Anakin's struggles as he comes closer & closer to becoming Darth Vader.
-I don't know about everyone else but I didn't seem to have a huge problem with the acting in this movie.
-The amount of greatness & emotion it brings overshadows it anyways.
-This movie starts with Anakin & Obi-Wan being best friends to them being mortal enemies at the end, & I feel it did a perfect job of filling in everything in between.
-For me, this movie should be number one because even though Empire Strikes Back is great, I just feel it gets boring & repetitive at times.
+Even though I love all Star Wars movies in different ways, this one stands out for me.
+From the nonstop action to the raw emotion, this movie brings, it just can't be beaten.
+In this film, you can see and feel Anakin's struggles as he draws closer and closer to becoming Darth Vader.
+I don't know about everyone else, but I didn't seem to have a huge problem with the acting in this movie.
+The amount of greatness and emotion it brings overshadows any flaws anyway.
+The movie starts with Anakin and Obi-Wan being best friends, and by the end, they are mortal enemies.
+I feel it did a perfect job of filling in everything in between.
+For me, this movie should be number one because even though The Empire Strikes Back is great, it gets boring and repetitive at times.
 I also feel that Obi-Wan's words to the burning, fallen Anakin were way more emotional than "I am your father".
-Overall, this movie to me was perfection & set up A New Hope perfectly.
+Overall, this movie, to me, was perfection and set up A New Hope perfectly.

-Star Wars is the greatest Saga of all time and most popular, and this is the greatest of all star wars movies!
-How can you forget the final and opening scene.
-The most anticipated unmasking of Darth Vader.
-Who finally turned good.
-I like how they edited it, when the new ones came out.
-Before they had another man to be Anakin's soul at the end.
-But they edited it to make Hayden Christensen, that was so good.
-The mastermind of George Lucas is amazing, I think he became the richest man in hollywood or something after this, 20th century thought George Lucas was crazy when he wanted to make the Star Wars franchise, now it is one of the most loved of all.
+Star Wars is the greatest saga of all time and the most popular, and this is the greatest of all Star Wars movies!
+How can you forget the final and opening scene?
+The most anticipated unmasking of Darth Vader, who finally turned good, is unforgettable.
+I like how they edited it when the new ones came out.
+Before, they had another man to represent Anakin's spirit at the end.
+But they edited it to include Hayden Christensen, and that was so good.
+The mastermind of George Lucas is amazing.
+I think he became the richest man in Hollywood or something after this.
+The 20th century thought George Lucas was crazy when he wanted to make the Star Wars franchise.
+Now, it is one of the most loved of all.

 After watching each Star Wars movie over the course of two weeks, I felt that the original Star Wars was still the best one.
-It does a great job serving as an introduction to the Star Wars galaxy and never feels as if it delivers too much exposition.
-While the characters may appear to be simple, their motivations are clear and each one is memorable.
+It serves as an excellent introduction to the Star Wars galaxy and never feels as if it delivers too much exposition.
+While the characters may appear to be simple, their motivations are clear, and each one is memorable.
 I also noticed that every scene from this movie is iconic and serves a purpose in telling the story.
-Overall, I would say that this movie is a real masterpiece as it's been frequently listed among the greatest movies of all time, and should at least be in the top 3 of this list.
+Overall, I would say that this movie is a real masterpiece as it's been frequently listed among the greatest movies of all time and should at least be in the top 3 of this list.

 Star Wars - Possibly the most iconic and well-known movies of all time.
 A+